yeti-switch/doc/en/yeti-cli/commands.rst

     Show state of selected resource <type> for selected entity <id> (Entities such as 'Customer account', 'Customer Auth', 'Dialpeer' etc)
     *Example: show resource state 6 123*
 yeti.show.resource.state <type>/-1 <id>/-1 used
-    Show usage of selected resource (For debbuging purposes) yeti.show.router.cdrwriter.opened-files
+    Show usage of selected resource (For debugging purposes) yeti.show.router.cdrwriter.opened-files
     Show opened files which used by router in order to write CDR yeti.show.sensors